a3gz/chubby/README.md

 ## Why Chubby at all?

-Chubby is a working template that offers one possible implementation of the application structure proposed in Slim's documentation.
+Chubby is a working application template that offers one possible implementation of the application structure proposed in Slim's documentation.

 Around that idea Chubby sets the foundations to split the application files in a way that the code can be placed outside the `public_html` directory, among other things.